itismeghasyam/Rasberrypi-voice-assistant/README.md

 - **Mic and speakers** any ALSA visible devices
 - **Button wiring** connect a momentary push button between **GPIO 17** and **GND (pin 6)**

-Place this file in your repo at `assets/Pinout1-275x300.png` so the diagram renders:

 ![Raspberry Pi 4B pinout](assets/Pinout1-275x300.png)